Sheena1130/runMetamix/README.md

 # runMetamix

-The goal of this script is to implement Metamix.
-Metamix is a package for resolving complex metagenomic mixtures by analyzing deep sequencing data using a mixture model-based approach.
+The goal of this script is to implement metaMix. metaMix is a package for resolving complex metagenomic mixtures by analyzing deep sequencing data using a mixture model-based approach.

-As for more details, please check on the [Metamix package website](https://cran.r-project.org/web/packages/Metamix/).
-Also, you can look into the official documents such as [reference manual](https://cran.r-project.org/web/packages/Metamix/Metamix.pdf) and [user guide](https://cran.r-project.org/web/packages/Metamix/vignettes/guide.pdf).
+As for more details, please check on the [metaMix package website](https://cran.r-project.org/web/packages/metaMix/).
+Also, you can look into the official documents such as [reference manual](https://cran.r-project.org/web/packages/metaMix/metaMix.pdf) and [user guide](https://cran.r-project.org/web/packages/metaMix/vignettes/guide.pdf).

 ## Prerequest